ainsleyc/polld/README.md

 ```
 The taskfile is just a .js file that is run at each interval period.
 Provided inside the taskfile is a handle to an instance of [node-statsd](https://github.com/sivy/node-statsd) to send metrics to the statsd server.

-See /example for more details.
+The taskfile can be written in js of coffee, See /example for more details.

 ## License